halamah/aspnetcorekafka/README.md

     .AddMetrics();
 ```

-## Message converters
+## Batch consuming and message converters

-User defined converters.
+User defined converters are supported by inheritting from IMessageConverter.

-A predefined batch converter supposed to be inherited to set batching parameters.

 ```c#
 public class MyBatchOptions